 Additionally, by paying fixed a service fee to a hosted phone system, companies can more accurately budget for telecommunication services each month.

-Disadvantages of a Hosted Phone System
+Disadvantages of a Cloud Phone System

 The most apparent problem of a hosted phone system is that you are reliant on an outside organization for your business’ telecommunications.
 Any changes to numbers, adding users or unifying your communications will need to be handled by your provider.

-What is a Non-Hosted Phone System?
+What is a Non-Hosted (On-Premise) Phone System?

-Common Non-Hosted Equipment
+Common On-Premise Equipment

 A PBX, or Private Branch Exchange, is a common type of non-hosted phone system which provides digital calls on a larger grid than hosted telecommunication systems.